Special Needs Toys for Cerebral Palsy

 Most have special overlays with larger font sizes — about 11 times larger than a typical keyboard’s — and group keys by color and location.
 Others have reduced input choices and graphic aids to benefit comprehension, some of which are customizable to complement your student’s tasks and abilities.

 Students, especially younger ones, learn by exploring the world around them.
-Switch-adapted learning toys enable students with disabilities to learn through play.
-These toys help learners build communication skills, improve motor development, and practice visual tracking and attention — plus, they benefit cognitive development.
+Switch-adapted learning toys enable students to learn through play.
+These toys help learners build communication skills, improve sensory-motor development and practice visual tracking and attention — plus, they benefit cognitive development.

-iPads are extremely beneficial for all students, especially those with learning differences. iPads help students communicate, learn, and play.
-They’re also debatably more accessible than computers, because iPads have accessibility features like Assistive Touch, Guided Access, and other customizable elements.
+iPads help students communicate, learn and play.
+They’re also debatably more accessible than computers, because iPads have accessibility features like Assistive Touch, Guided Access and other customizable elements.

-You can purchase other assistive iPad accessories, too, like:
+You can purchase other assistive iPad accessories, including:

-• Mounts: Some students, like those with mobility limitations, can’t easily hold on to an iPad.
-Mounts allow students to attach their iPad to their tabletop or wheelchair.
+• Mounts: Some students, like those with mobility limitations, can’t easily hold onto an iPad.
+Mounts allow students to attach their iPads to their tabletop or wheelchair.

-• Switches: Students can use switches to interact with their iPad, like scrolling through screens or using compatible apps.
+• Switches: Students can use capability switches to interact with their iPads, like scrolling through screens or using compatible apps.

 How Do You Integrate Assistive Technology in the Classroom?